Grenfell Tower fire: Previous cladding fires and responses

 One of the earliest fires that involved cladding materials was the 1973 Summerland disaster on the Isle of Man, which caused 50 deaths.
 Part of the reason why the fire spread rapidly through the leisure centre was the acrylic sheeting on the exterior of the building.
 In the 1991 Knowsley Heights fire, fire spread up the entire height of an 11-storey building due to its exterior cladding, though it did not enter the interior and nobody was injured.
 In 2009, external composite panels also played a role in the spread of the Lakanal House fire in Southwark.
 An article in The Guardian three days after the Grenfell Tower fire described it as a "tragedy foretold", highlighting that there had been previous cladding fires such as the 2015 fire at The Marina Torch in Dubai, United Arab Emirates.
+As a result of the Garnock Court fire in 1999 the Scottish government had ordered the removal of laminate panels and enacted legislation to prevent their installation.

 In 2016, a non-fatal fire at a Shepherd's Bush tower block spread to six floors via flammable external cladding.
 In May 2017, the London Fire Brigade (LFB) warned all 33 London councils to review the use of panels and "take appropriate action to mitigate the fire risk".